JuliaDataScience/JuliaDataScience/contents/data_vis_Plots.md

 # Data Vis with Plots {#sec:datavisPlots}

-Data visualization it is a vital part of almost any data analysis process.
+Data visualization is a vital part of almost any data analysis process.
 Here, in this chapter, we will consider several packages that can be used in Julia, namely `Plots.jl`, `StatsPlots.jl`, and `Makie.jl`

 - Overview of the JuliaPlots ecosystem